-The German Longhaired Pointer (GLP) is a cousin to the German Wirehaired Pointer (GWP) and the German Shorthaired Pointer (GSP).
-All three dog breeds are native to Germany, as the names suggest, developed to hunt, point and retrieve live games.
-These German dogs are widely known and highly-prized as working dogs not only in Germany but also in the UK.
+The German long-haired pointer (GLP) is a cousin of the German wire-haired pointer (GWP) and the German short-haired pointer (GSP).
+All three dog breeds are native to Germany, as the names suggest, developed to hunt, point, and retrieve live games.
+These German dogs are widely known and highly prized as working dogs not only in Germany but also in the UK.

-The German Longhaired Pointer was first introduced to Britain in the 1980s but was not recognised by The Kennel Club until 1997.
-This dog is the largest among the three German breeds and was first shown in Frankfurt, Germany in 1878 after a breed standard was established.
-The GLP we see today was developed over time to become a more elegant gundog by introducing English Pointers and English Setters to its bloodline during the 19th century.
+The German long-haired pointer was first introduced to Britain in the 1980s, but it was not recognised by the Kennel Club until 1997.
+This dog is the largest amongst the three German breeds and was first shown in Frankfurt, Germany, in 1878, after a breed standard was established.
+The GLP that we see today was developed over time to become a more elegant gun dog by introducing the English pointer and English setter to its bloodline during the nineteenth century.

-The German Longhaired Pointer is an active, noble, graceful, muscular dog breed but not bulky or stocky.
+The German long-haired pointer is an active, noble, graceful, muscular dog breed but not bulky or stocky.
 It sports a shiny, medium-length coat that adds to its aristocratic appearance and overall charm.
-The top of its head is domed-shape with a slight stop.
-GLPs have strong jaws with a perfect scissor bite and nice brown noses that often have slight spots on them.
+The top of its head is dome-shaped with a slight stop.
+The GLP has strong jaws with a perfect scissor bite and a nice brown nose that often has slight spots on it.
 Its head has less hair compared to the rest of the body.
-Its large, oval-shaped brown eyes show its intelligence.
-Ears must be set high on its head, dropping slightly forward reaching as far as the corner of its mouth.
+Its large, oval-shaped, brown eyes show its intelligence.
+Ears must be set high on its head, dropping slightly forward and reaching as far as the corner of its mouth.

-The German Longhaired Pointer has a robust body with a well-developed chest and level back that is moderately long.
-Its skin should lie close to the body but should not wrinkle.
-Despite being categorised as a longhaired breed, its hair is not excessively long.
-In fact, accepted hair length must be within 3 to 5 cm while its ears and backs of his legs sport a longer feathering.
+The German long-haired pointer has a robust body with a well-developed chest and levelled back that is moderately long.
+Its skin should lie close to the body, but should not wrinkle.
+Despite being categorised as a long-haired breed, its hair is not excessively long.
+In fact, accepted hair length must be within 3–5 cm, whilst its ears and the back of its legs sport a longer feathering.
 The GLP comes in a variety of colours including brown, roan, brown roan, dark chocolate, white, and chocolate.

-Although the GLP has long hair, it is surprisingly low maintenance on the grooming front.
-Weekly grooming to remove tangles and matts will do.
+Although the GLP has long hair, it is surprisingly low-maintenance on the grooming front.
+Weekly grooming to remove tangles and mats will do.
 It undergoes seasonal shedding, which means frequent brushing, daily if possible, is needed to keep hairs from falling and gathering on furniture or clothing.
 Bathing can be occasional or done at least twice a year.
-Trim its nails as needed, or every couple of weeks.
+Trim its nails as needed or every couple of weeks.
 Always check for infection on its ears and clean them regularly.
-Oral health is also crucial to steer your German Longhaired Pointer from gum disease and potential infection.
+Oral health is also crucial to steer your German long-haired pointer from gum disease and potential infection.

-Generally, the German Longhaired Pointer is outgoing, gentle and intelligent but if not properly socialised, can become either shy or aggressive.
+Generally, the German long-haired pointer is outgoing, gentle, and intelligent, but if not properly socialised, it can become either shy or aggressive.
 This dog breed adores its family and forms a strong attachment with them, which can cause separation anxiety.
 The GLP is ideal for households where one member of the family stays at home to keep the dog company.
-Other tha>Remember that being gundogs, German Longhaired Pointers are active dogs, which means they have levels of energy and will require equal levels of exercise to expend its energy.
+Remember that being a gun dog, the German long-haired pointer is an active dog, which means it has high levels of energy and will require equal levels of exercise to expend its energy.
 This can be done by engaging the GLP in games such as fetch or activities such as long walks or running.
 Of course, this indicates that it is only suitable for families that share its love of outdoor activities.
 This type of dog is smart and excels in agility and obedience trials as it thrives on the attention it gets during training.

-When it comes to children, the GLP is gentle due to its calm nature but its large size is a cause for concern when it comes to interaction with young children.
-Since they can easily inflict injury, albeit unintentionally, supervision is a must.
-Other dogs and feline pets are fine with the German Longhaired Pointers when they are well-socialised from a young age.
+When it comes to children, the GLP is gentle due to its calm nature, but its large size is a cause for concern when it comes to interaction with young children.
+Since it can easily inflict injury, albeit unintentionally, supervision is a must.
+Other dogs and feline pets are fine with the German long-haired pointer as long as they are well-socialised with the GLP from a young age.
 However, care must still be observed as anytime the GLP can pounce and give chase to smaller animals.

-A typical serving for an adult German Longhaired Pointers is 2.5 to 3 cups of premium dry dog food daily, equally divided into two meals.
+A typical serving for an adult German long-haired pointer is 2.5–3 cups of premium dry dog food daily, equally divided into two meals.
 How much and how often it must be fed depend on several factors including age, metabolism, activity level, and health.
-If in doubt about the nutritional requirement of a GLP, make sure to consult with a veterinarian.
+If in doubt about the nutritional requirement of a GLP, make sure to consult a veterinarian.

-Below is a guide to typical calorie needs of an adult German Longhaired Pointer weighing 60 pounds.
+Below is a guide to the typical calorie needs of an adult German long-haired pointer weighing 60 pounds:

-The German Longhaired Pointer is generally healthy and can live for 12 to 14 years if properly cared for and given much love.
+The German long-haired pointer is generally healthy and can live for twelve to fourteen years if properly cared for and given a lot of love.
 Luckily, the GLP does not seem to suffer from any specific hereditary health problems.
-Although, it pays to make sure that it doesn't overeat as they it tends to suffer from bloat and excess weight that can cause joint problems.
+Although it pays to make sure that it doesn't overeat as it tends to suffer from bloat and excess weight, which can cause joint problems.

-The GLP is an energetic dog breed requiring adequate exercise.
-It must be given at least 2 hours' worth of daily activities, whether in the form of playing or working on some tasks.
-Being a gundog bred to hunt prey, it is likely to escape and follow its instinct.
-With this said, it is crucial to make sure that when the German Longhaired Pointer is off-leash outdoors, it must be within the bounds of a securely fenced backyard.
+The GLP is an energetic dog breed that requires adequate exercise.
+It must be given at least two hours' worth of daily activities, whether in the form of playing or working on some tasks.
+Being a gun dog bred to hunt prey, it is likely to escape and follow its instinct.
+With this said, it is crucial to make sure that when the German long-haired pointer is off-lead outdoors, it must be within the bounds of a secure, fenced backyard.

 Are you sure the German Longhaired Pointer is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz